 The German Federal Leave Act stipulates that every employee working 6 days a week is qualified to receive at least 24 working days of leave (i.e., 4 weeks), and employees working 5 day weeks are to receive at least 20 working days of leave.
 Individuals with disabilities and minors can claim more.
 Sundays, public holidays (including 9 national public holidays and some more holidays in Catholic areas), and usually Saturdays do not count as vacation.

 In practice, almost all the employees in Germany get longer annual leave.
 The long leaves are generally regulated in work agreements or collective bargaining agreements and often modified according to age or number of service years.
-Currently, 5 to 6-week of annual leaves are typical.
+Currently, 5 to 6 weeks of annual leaves are typical.
 When there is no collective bargaining agreement, the employment contract governs the number of leaves.

 Regardless of their working time, employees are eligible for their full vacation entitlement if they have completed at least 6 months at work.
 All employees are authorized to paid leave in Germany – a minimum of 24 working days and official holidays.
 Employees need to complete 6 months of work to qualify fully.
 The compensation amount for paid leave is on the basis of on the average salary received during the preceding 13 weeks of employment.